To help you visualise where we are in terms of the window for these monthly OS updates, here's a helpful chart:

 3: As a last resort, if the 'long press power down' action doesn't work then try holding down power and 'volume down' together for 12 seconds.
 This is a harder reboot and worked for me when the step above didn't.
 Please comment if you have other advice!!

 However, looking to the future, don't worry too much if your phone still runs AU (Windows 10 branch 1607) or CU (Windows 10 branch 1703).
-Although you'll not get any more OS updates, Windows 10 Mobile is a very small malware target in the grand scheme of things, so you'll be fine as you are.
+Although you'll not get any more OS updates, Windows 10 Mobile is a very, very small malware target in the grand scheme of things, so you'll be fine as you are.
 And you'll still get application updates, of course, possibly for years to come, though increasingly some of the more ambitious Windows 10 UWP titles are being compiled for 1709 or later.
+I've already noticed a slowdown in third party app updates in the Store.
 Your mileage will therefore vary!

 But for anyone with a phone legitimately (or otherwise) on branch 1709, as usual, in today's vulnerability-stricken, malware-strewn and fraudulent times, we should never disregard security fixes and, the later the branch and security state, the better.
 So update when convenient and then feel free to look a little more smug than before.